Electric Cars

 What extra features are worth paying for?

-As with most products, you can spend more money to have a car charger with extra features.
+As with most products, you can spend more money on a car charger with extra features.
 Some connect to your Wi-Fi network and can be controlled via a smartphone app.

-The app also shows the status of the charger and a log of how much electricity it has provided since first installed; this can be a useful way to keep track of electricity usage, but in many cases your car (and its own app) will do this anyway.
+The app also shows the charger's status and a log of how much electricity it has provided since being installed; this can be a useful way to keep track of electricity usage, but in many cases, your car (and its own app) will do this anyway.

 Some chargers also have Amazon Alexa support, so you can ask the voice assistant to start and stop charging.
 This may seem helpful, but personally we're happy with a charger which works when plugged in and stops when removed; for us, there's no need for voice assistant support here, but we understand if some readers see value in this extra convenience.